dk14/wolfram-mega/docs/dsl.md

 Discreet🌿's streamed transpiler's output (`OfferModel`) allows for final evaluations of collaterals.

+Collaterals are amounts 💰 needed to support your belief about upcoming outcome of certain event, support the answer you expect to be true.
+Each person is unique, everyone has their own expectations about environent.
+Collateral 💰 is the potential energy needed to express such expectation.

+P.S.
+If comments and sections disturb you - you don't have to read everything, no one can know everything.
+Everyone has their own limits (at `t`).
+Don't let technical specifications control your life!

+Just take the risk and play with Discreet🌿 eDSL!

 > Matching has `evaluatePartyCollateral`, `evaluateCounterPartyCollateral` functions for introspection.
 Broadcasting `OfferModel` would automatically evaluate those.

 > **Evaluations, NOT estimations!**.
 Discreet relies on **nondeterministic praxeological tautology** - everything is known, nothing left to meaningless statistical speculation.
 You don't know the outcome - that's where the risk comes from, NOT from DSL.
 You supposed to predict outcome yourself, not hope for it based on "statistical" positive re-inforcement (e.g. confidence intervals).
 Otherwise it's gambling with statistical buzzwords.